Czech parties reach agreement on coalition government | DW | 02.11.2021

 Zeman has been hospitalized for nearly a month.
 The speaker of the Senate said the president was unable to carry out his official duties due to his health.

-Andrej Babis was hoping to secure another term as the Czech prime minister, but he was narrowly defeated by the opposition in the October election.

-The president had previously said he would only give the mandate to a single party and not to a coalition of different political groupings.
-Before his hospitalization, Zeman had also invited Babis to talk about his chances of continuing in office.

-If the Czech president isn't able to perform his duties, his presidential powers are assumed by the current prime minister and the speakers of both houses of parliament.
+If the Czech president is unable to perform his duties, his powers are typically assumed by the prime minister and the speakers of both houses of parliament.

 The new speaker of the lower house would be the one with the power to select the country's next government and prime minister.